impact of recession on your business

 CHALLENGES:

-• Environmental rules have made it difficult for local manufacturers to remain profitable.
+• Environmental rules have made it difficult for local manufacturers to remain profitable

-• The global market is hampered by rising raw material prices and, as a result, unpredictability.
+• The global market is hampered by rising raw material prices and, as a result, unpredictability

-IMPACT OF COVID-19:
+IMPACT OF ECONOMIC SLOWDOWN:

 Market, By Type: